nicvagn/NicLink/README.md

 make sure python-dev (or python-devel or ...) libusb-1.0-0-dev libudev-dev or equivalent are installed

 In order to use NicLink while it is in development, it is advised to use a virtual environment.
-I do not have a good enough understanding, but you have the internet. ( here is a start: https://python.land/virtual-environments/virtualenv ) Go ham.
-It is now at a point where it should be portable, if you are reeding this, and want to really help me out, it would be swell to hear how installing NicLink goes. requirements.txt should have the requirements.
+I do not have a good enough understanding, but you have the internet.
+( here is a start: https://python.land/virtual-environments/virtualenv ) Go ham.

+It is now at a point where it should be portable, if you are reeding this, and want to really help me out, it would be swell to hear how installing NicLink goes. requirements.txt should have the python requirements. (see ## requirements for non-pip requirements)

 > what I did (bash):

-    python -m venv nicsoft  - This creates a python venv in nicsoft, and should be ran in the NicLink root dir cd nicsoft              - enter nicsoft
+    python -m venv nicsoft  - This creates a python venv in nicsoft, and should be ran in the NicLink root dir

+    cd nicsoft              - enter nicsoft

-    . ./source_pyvenv.sh    - this uses a lille convenance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash (or zsh))
+    . ./source_pyvenv.sh    - this uses a lille convenance script, but basically all you have to do is source ./bin/activate
+                                  (other file extensions if not in bash (or zsh))

 then:

-`python -m pip install -r requirements.txt` -- install python requirements, needed to compile and run NicLink
+## install python requirements, needed to compile and run NicLink

+`python -m pip install -r requirements.txt`

-> In order to setup your python path correctly, put a (adjusted for your system) niclink.pth file somewhere in your venv python path.
+> In order to setup your python path correctly,
+> put a (adjusted for your system) niclink.pth file somewhere in your venv python path.

-for me I modified the niclink.pth file to be: 1. /home/nrv/NicLink

-and modified: - nicsoft/lib/python3.12/site-packages/niclink.pth to add {whatever}/NicLink/nicsoft - to my pythonpath with:
+and modified: - nicsoft/lib/python3.12/site-packages/niclink.pth to add
+/home/nrv/dev/NicLink/nicsoft to my pythonpath with:

 ```
-import os; var = 'SETUPTOOLS_USE_DISTUTILS'; enabled = os.environ.get(var, 'local') == 'local'; enabled and __import__('_distutils_hack').add_shim();
 /home/nrv/dev/NicLink/nicsoft/
 ```